zcrayman/tut-rest/5/README.md

 ## Securing Your Resources

-As we have imported Spring Security 3.2, we can use Java Config to set it all up.
-Create a new Spring configuration in com.yummynoodlebar.config named `SecurityConfig`.
+You can now add a new concern to your application: Security Configuration.
+Create a new Spring configuration in com.yummynoodlebar.config named `SecurityConfig` that contains the following:

     package com.yummynoodlebar.config;